Skip to main content

 Traditional A/B testing works well for simple choices: red button vs blue button, headline A vs headline B. But as the number of variables increases, the number of possible combinations explodes exponentially.

-With 2 variables and 2 options each, you have 4 combinations — manageable.
+With 2 variables and 2 options each, you have 4 combinations, which is manageable.
 With 8 variables and 3-4 options each, you have 10,000+ combinations.
 With 15 variables, you are into the millions.

 Interaction Effects

 In traditional A/B testing, you test one variable at a time while holding everything else constant.
-This assumes variables are independent — that the best layout is the best layout regardless of font size, star color, or sort order.
+This assumes variables are independent, meaning the best layout is the best layout regardless of font size, star color, or sort order.

 That assumption is often wrong.
 Variables interact.
 A carousel layout might convert best with large fonts because each review needs to be readable at a glance, while a grid layout might convert best with small fonts because compact cards allow more reviews to be visible simultaneously.